Board of Trustees

 The current Rongomaiwahine Iwi Trust Board structure includes two representatives from each of our seven Marae.
 Our people have embraced and provided the focus for our decisions and mahi.
 Achieving these outcomes reinforces the values that underpins what it means to be Rongomaiwahine.

-• Apaapa-A-Rangi: Sapphire Cooper, Elizabeth Palmer
+• Apaapa-A-Rangi: Sapphire Cooper, Desna Whaanga-Schollum

-• Kaiuku: Glenn Webber, Darren Te Rangi
+• Kaiuku: Glenn Webber

 • Mahanga: Jody Rarere, Hinepua Morrison

-• Ruawharo: Pikihoro Tuhi, Huia Dyjak
+• Ruawharo: Pikihoro Tuhi, Iriapa Williams

 • Te Atihau: Paul Ratapu, Fiona Wairau